saor48/project4-cookbook/README.md

 - Accordion style input form - enables user to focus on one part at a time.
 - Adaptable input form - create-more-inputs button allows user to add more input lines as needed.
 - Vote and edit buttons - allow user to take action directly from the recipe page.
-- Automatic categorization - ingredient list is parsed and recipe type derived from lists as meat, vegan, vegatarian or fish
+- Automatic categorization - ingredient list is parsed and recipe type derived from lists(*incomplete) as meat, vegan, vegatarian or fish.
 -